simongravelle/VMD-tutorial/README.rst

     :alt: VMD tutorial for LAMMPS
     :class: only-light

-These guides are provided as an help
+These guides are provided as a support to the LAMMPS tutorial webpage.